ibm-cloud-docs/dr-automation-powervs/create-instance-powervs.md

 1. Log in to the [**IBM Cloud catalog**](https://cloud.ibm.com/catalog) with your credentials.
 2. In the **search box**, type {{site.data.keyword.DR_full}} and click the corresponding tile.
 3. Select the Disaster Recovery location from the drop-down list.
-Choose **IBM Cloud** or **Client location**, depending on your deployment model.

-> **Note**: If you select Client location, a Managed VM for disaster recovery is provisioned within your PowerVS workspace.
-> To enable this feature, ensure that you have at least one PowerVS workspace available in your location.> When you select this plan in the VMRM UI, a list of available workspaces is displayed.
-> From the list, you can choose the appropriate workspace and enable the workload you want to protect with disaster recovery.
+Select the deployment type **PowerVS DR Automation** or **PowerVS Private Cloud support** for the pricing plan.

 4. In the Configure details section, provide a name for the instance and select the appropriate resource group.
    - You can create a new resource group if needed by clicking **Create resource group**.